·10 min read

 What rental yield can I expect in KLCC?

 Gross yields range from 3.5% for large luxury units to 5.0% for well-furnished one-bedroom apartments.
-Net yields after service charges and vacancy sit at 2.5–3.5%.
+Net yields after service charges and vacancy sit at 2.5 to 3.5%.

 Is KLCC property overpriced in 2026?